Polypants/WEBD2018GradWebsite/README.md

 From here, you can do whatever you need to to update the project.
 Have fun!

 When you're all done with your changes you can push them to the github repository where they'll be added as a new branch.
-You'll first need to add everything you did to the 'staging aria' or whatever.
+You'll first need to add everything you did to the 'staging area' or whatever.

 ```
 git add -A